Podia and Thinkific are among the most popular online course platforms for beginners.

 Thinkific Pricing and Free Trial

-Thinkific is a versatile and feature-rich product that offers four different pricing plans designed for businesses of various sizes.
+Thinkific is a versatile and feature-rich product that offers three different pricing plans designed for businesses of various sizes.

-It is also among the few online course platforms that offer a free plan to sell an online course.
-Its free plan comes with a 30-day trial during which you can decide if it’s the right product for your business needs.
+Each plan comes with a 14-day free trial during which you can decide if it’s the right product for your business needs.

 Here’s what Thinkific’s premium plans cost per month (billed annually.)